How to Make Banana Bread French Toast

 - In a large bowl cream together the butter and brown sugar.
 Then alternate adding the flour mixture and the buttermilk, making sure to start and end on the flour mixture.

-- Now add the eggs and vanilla and mix well.
-Once incorporated stir in the mashed bananas.
+- Add the eggs and vanilla, and mix well.
+Once incorporated, stir in the mashed bananas.

 - Pour in to the greased loaf pan and bake for 1 hour and 20 minutes.
 Then cool in the pan for one hour, turn out on to a wire rack to cool completely.